Emerging Nuclear Energy Countries

 See also: UAE paper for more up to date information.

 Saudi Arabia is the main electricity producer and consumer in the Gulf States, with 217 TWh production in 2009, fairly evenly split between oil and gas.
 Capacity is over 30 GWe.
-Demand is growing 8% per year and peak demand is expected to be 60 GWe by 2020.
+Demand is growing 8% per year and peak demand is expected to be 70 GWe by 2020, driven partly by desalination increase.
+In April 2013 KA-CARE projected 17 GWe of nuclear capacity by 2032 of total 123 GWe, but the nuclear target is now for 2040.
 Saudi Arabia is unique in the region in having 60 Hz grid frequency, which severely limits the potential for grid interconnections.

-In August 2009 it announced that it was considering a nuclear power program, and in April 2010 a royal decree said: "The development of atomic energy is essential to meet the Kingdom's growing requirements for energy to generate electricity, produce desalinated water and reduce reliance on depleting hydrocarbon resources."
-The King Abdullah City for Nuclear and Renewable Energy (KA-CARE) is being set up in Riyadh to advance this agenda and to be the competent agency for treaties on nuclear energy signed by the kingdom.
+In August 2009 the government announced that it was considering a nuclear power program, and in April 2010 a royal decree said: "The development of atomic energy is essential to meet the Kingdom's growing requirements for energy to generate electricity, produce desalinated water and reduce reliance on depleting hydrocarbon resources."
+The King Abdullah City for Nuclear and Renewable Energy (KA-CARE) was set up in Riyadh to advance this agenda and to be the competent agency for treaties on nuclear energy signed by the kingdom.
 It is also responsible for supervising works related to nuclear energy and radioactive waste projects.
 In June 2010 it appointed the Finland- and Swiss-based Poyry consultancy firm to help define "high-level strategy in the area of nuclear and renewable energy applications" with desalination.
 In November 2011 it appointed WorleyParsons to conduct site surveys and regional analysis to identify potential sites, to select candidate sites then compare and rank them, and to develop technical specifications for a planned tender for the next stage of the Saudi nuclear power project.
+Three sites were short-listed as of September 2013: Jubail on the Gulf; and Tabuk and Jizan on the Red Sea.
+The Nuclear Holding Company was being set up in 2013.

 See also: Saudi Arabia paper for more up to date information.